geneichinose/capstone_project_24_1_report/README.md

 ![svc_confusion_matrix.png](plots/svc_confusion_matrix.png)

 <I>Confusion matrix for SVC classifier.
 Only 3 ex-class are missclassified, predicted as eq-class.
 That is the best metric compared to all others (see all confusion matrix in Jupyter notebook).
-There are 32 false alarms (eq-class prediced at ex-26 and co-6 but the ex-class is more concerning because it increases workload; however, analysts are supposed to look at everything anyway.</I>
+There are 32 false alarms (eq-class prediced at ex-26 and co-6).
+The 26 ex-class false alarms are more concerning because it increases workload; however, analysts are supposed to look at everything anyway.</I>

 ![svc_roc.png](plots/svc_roc.png)